This is a free workshop residency during Hay Festival for 16-18-year-olds interested in creative writing and the communication of ideas.

 “The Beacons Project was crucial for me.
 It not only provided me with the aspiration to be a writer but also put me in contact with a range of authors and literature that I'd have been hard pushed to find anywhere else.
 The Beacons Project is a must if Wales is at all serious about fostering young talent in the arts.”
 Owen Sheers

-A full programme of events and activities will be sent out to successful candidates on 27 April.
+A full programme of events and activities will be sent out to successful candidates after the application deadline in April.

 The project will give students the following opportunities:

 The deadline for applications is Friday 5 April.
 Please submit your online application by this date.
 If you have any queries please contact us on firstname.lastname@example.org.

 A panel of judges will review all applications and select 20 students on the creative potential of their written submissions and their teachers’ recommendations.
 Weighting will be given to Schools Challenge Cymru and LACE applicants.
 We will respond to your applications by the end of Wednesday 10 April with a full programme of events and activities to follow.